bonartm/cookiecutter-present/README.md

 ![Build and deploy](https://github.com/bonartm/cookiecutter-present/workflows/Build%20and%20deploy/badge.svg?branch=master)

-Create and publish beautiful online presentations in 30 seconds.
+Personal template to create and publish beautiful online presentations in less than 30 seconds.

 ## Workflow